-Second and most importantly, the magnitudes of the technology shock and the increase in investments are not entirely clear ex ante.
-7 It goes without saying that newly founded and successful firms can enhance the opportunities of job creation.
+Finally and most important, the magnitudes of the technology shock and the increase in investments are not entirely clear ex ante due to the life span of startups.6 Newly founded and successful firms can enhance the opportunities of job creation.
 In fact, Haltiwanger et al. (2013) show for the US that 3 % of new job are created by start-ups in the US per year.
-Awogbenle and Iwuamadi (2010) as well as Salemi (2011) report equivalent results for developing countries.
+Awogbenle and Iwuamadi (2010) as well Salemi (2011) report equivalent results for developing countries.
 On the contrary, start-ups as sources of job creation are inherently volatile with a high exit rate.
 Haltiwanger et al. (2013) report that about 40 % of the jobs initially created by start-ups between 1992 to 2005 have been eliminated by exit.
 On the contrary, the authors claim that those early firms, which survive in turbulent times, can grow more rapidly than older ones.
 This can be explained most likely by the economies of scope effect and, hence, the efficient use of new technologies.
-In this respect, the government should provide support for start-ups, as well as small and medium-sized firms, in order to increase their life span.
+In this respect, the government should create and maintain a stimulating business environment for start-ups in order to increase their life span conditional to the natural selection of the best firms in a market-oriented economy.
 Hence, we claim that a policy measurements like the Entrepreneur's Act from 2013 accounts for long-term sustainable economic growth based on entrepreneurial activity.
-This, however, depends on the business environment and conditions, start-ups are confronted with.
+This, however, depends on the conditions, start-ups are confronted with.
 We discuss this issues in greater detail in the following section.